JacksonKuo/blog/_posts/2025-3-2-app-defense-part-9.markdown

 For the `.gradlew clean test`, the tests required certain env var set, which is why the `application.properties` field have a default set `verify.service.sid=${VERIFY_SERVICE_SID:fill}`.

 #### Execution Environment
 Learned a bunch about CircleCI.
 I'm using Testcontainers which requires a local working docker.
 And my code also calls docker services on localhost.
-CircleCI has a bunch of different execution environements defined by 'executors'.
+CircleCI has a bunch of different execution environements defined by executors.

 * docker executor - runs a specific docker image i.e. `cimg/base:stable` but doesn't have docker locally
     *